 - Assuming legal control over bank and other financial accounts.

 - Taking away car keys during a mood-swing episode.

 - Urging hospitalization (in spite of resistance) whenever the sufferer is out of control.

 Meanwhile, both you and your spouse need to understand that there is nothing sinful or shameful about seeking professional psychological and medical assistance in cases of genuine bipolar disorder.
 It's a condition that arises from an imbalance between chemical neurotransmitters which function to control mood and euphoria within the brain.
 As such, it's a problem that can and should be dealt with medically.
 There are many other diseases associated with similar chemical imbalances – for example, diabetes and thyroid disease – but few carry the social stigma that is often attached to bipolar disorder.
 As you're probably aware, many uninformed people draw a connection between this particular disorder and the sufferer's moral and spiritual character.
 This is a dangerous misunderstanding that needs to be corrected.

 You are in a difficult position, and you need all the outside help you can get.
 We'd strongly encourage you to seek out the fellowship of a support network, possibly through your church or a special interest group.
 You should also consider the option of getting assistance from a licensed Christian counselor, with or without your husband's willing participation.
-You're welcome to call our counseling staff for a free consultation.
+Call us for a free over-the-phone consultation with our counseling staff.
 They can also provide you with a list of referrals to qualified family therapists in your area.